Save WordPress email attachments

 WP Mail SMTP is the best email plugin for WordPress.
 It lets you send emails through an external email service to make sure they don’t get filed as spam.

-WP Mail SMTP also has a super powerful email log.
-We’re going to show you how to use that to save email attachments.
+The Pro version of the plugin also has a super powerful email log.
+I’m going to show you how to use that to save email attachments.

 To download the plugin, head over to your WP Mail SMTP account and switch to the Downloads tab to grab the latest version of the plugin file.